Does Your Car Insurance Cover You Out of State?

 Frequently Asked Questions

 Does my car insurance automatically cover me in other states?
 Yes.
 U.S. auto insurance policies are valid in all 50 states.
-Your policy includes a broadening clause that automatically adjusts your coverage to meet the minimum requirements of any state you drive through.
+Your policy includes a broadening clause that automatically adjusts your coverage to meet the minimum requirements of any state you drive through — including states that updated their minimums in 2025, such as California, Virginia, North Carolina, and Utah.
 You do not need to notify your insurer or purchase additional coverage for temporary interstate travel.

 What is trip interruption coverage and do I really need it?
 Trip interruption coverage reimburses you for lodging, meals, and transportation costs when your vehicle breaks down more than 100 miles from home and is out of service for over 24 hours.
 It's especially valuable on long road trips because a single breakdown could cost you hundreds of dollars in unexpected hotel and transportation expenses.
-Most policies offer it as an optional add-on or as part of a premium roadside assistance tier.
+Most policies offer it as an optional add-on or as part of a premium roadside assistance tier, often with no deductible and total limits ranging from $600 to $1,500.

 Will rental reimbursement pay for a car if my vehicle breaks down mechanically?
 No. Rental reimbursement coverage only applies when your car is being repaired due to a covered insurance claim — such as a collision or comprehensive loss.
 If your engine breaks down on the highway with no accident involved, rental reimbursement does not apply.
-In that case, trip interruption coverage is what you'd need.
+In that case, trip interruption coverage is what you'd need, so it's worth verifying you have both before a long trip.